 I walked into the mountains broken, healing, and recovering.
 I walked out remade, restored, and ready.

-Even though I viewed myself healed as 2018 came to a close, in 2019, I began the work of becoming healthy and well at a basic level.
+Even though I viewed myself functionally healed, I began the work of becoming healthy and well at a basic level.
 I also had a new normal to adjust to.
 I did and still do therapeutic work and self-care.
-I have follow-up and check-in appointments through 2021.
-In addition, several therapeutic focused mini procedures through 2020.
+I have follow-up and check-in appointments for several years.
+In addition, several therapeutic-focused mini procedures to address facial scar tissue.
 Instead of it being my life, I now fit them into my life.
+Even though I developed an adjunct medical issue that needs surgery, I am still doing okay enough.
 Moving away from this is a process.